 Pouches can be used to keep your practical bits together and are handy because you can see into them without opening.
 Pouches can be used to carry a multi-tool, matches or lighter, portable charger, and cords; a mini first-aid kit or toiletries kit; or can even be used to organise kitchen cutlery and utensils.

 A Family Staycation

 Travelling (and packing) with a family will be a lot less complicated with the organisation of packing cubes.
 The number and size of cubes that you need will depend on your family.
-You could use a Staycation Packing Cube Bundle for one or two family members, or you can use a bundle to help add organisation to the extras that you need for your trip as in the examples below.
+You could use a Globetrotter Packing Cube Bundle for one or two family members, or you can use a 6 piece bundle to help add organisation to the extras that you need for your trip as in the examples below.